Skip to content

 Beinn a' Chaolais — common questions

 Beinn a' Chaolais is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 603m of ascent and takes most walkers 4-7 hours.
-Terrain: Long approach over heather and bog, then a punishing climb on shifting quartzite scree.
+Underfoot: Long approach over heather and bog, then a punishing climb on shifting quartzite scree.

 Where do I park for Beinn a' Chaolais?